dstrande/sci-streak/README.md

 # sci-streak
 ### Python GUI for plotting and initial analysis of Streak Camera data

-For use with the streak camera in the Kambhampati Lab at McGill University (should be easy to extend to systems).
+For use with the streak camera in the Kambhampati Lab at McGill University (should be easy to extend to other systems).

 Currently only works for corrected picosecond/photswitch data.